DylanPDao/c0323-code-solutions/es6-template-literals/es6-template-literals-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is the syntax for writing a template literal?
+`words words words ${value}`
 - What is "string interpolation"?

+string interpolation is the process of evaluating a string literal containing one or more placeholders
 ## Notes

 All student notes should be written here.